 What if I’m unable to finish the race?

 We will give each marathon runner 8 hours to complete the course.
 This equates to running at 18 minute per mile.
 At this time we will collect any runners who are still out on the course and bring them back to HQ with plenty of water and hugs.
 If at any point you wish to stop, just make it to the next aid station to inform one of our marshals or, if you want to stop right there, let a fellow runner know to inform a marshal.
 There will be marathon staff roving the course to ensure everyone’s well being.

 Do I get a medal?

 Naturally!
-In fact, we're hoping to work with our of our microfinance clients to produce some very special Kenyan medals.
-We'll keep you posted!
-And that's not all.
-Each runner gets a pack with a high-quality (and if we don't say so ourselves, particularly stylish) Kenyan Impact Marathon t-shirt along with other local goodies.
+In fact, each runner gets a pack with a high-quality (and if we don't say so ourselves, particularly stylish) Kenyan Impact Marathon t-shirt along with other local goodies.

 Will there be medical support?

 We have partnered with heroic medical teams.
 We aren’t exaggerating here - these guys are fully qualified doctors working in the UK, they use their own holiday time and pay their way to be involved in the experience.
 Not only will they be there for you on race day but throughout your time in Kericho.
 They’ll also be using their skills to benefit the local community.
 See.. real heroes!